lmc-eu/spirit-design-system/packages/web/src/scss/components/Modal/README.md

 ### Footer Alignment

 ModalFooter can be aligned to the right (default), center, or left.
 These values come from the [dictionary][dictionary-alignment].
-Using a corresponding modifier class:
+Using a corresponding modifier class will align the footer actions accordingly:

 - `ModalFooter--right` (default)
 - `ModalFooter--center`